 Always fully charge the battery before using the instrument.
 The instrument's Li-ion/NiMH battery is charged by placing the instrument in its cradle.
+(The battery can also be charged by placing the instrument in an AutoRAE 2 Cradle.)
 Contacts on the bottom of the instrument meet the cradle's contacts, transferring power without other connections.